 Why aren't there more part-time positions in academia?

 I left academia for a year, and it changed how I think about the 'leaky pipeline' in STEM.
+This blog post is a data-supported rant I wrote right before returning back to a post doc position after a one-year hiatus.

 Last year, on September 30, 2020, I left my postdoctoral research position.
 I had decided that a career as a Full Professor wasn’t what I dreamed it would be, and I was exhausted from experiencing or reading about all the social biases that often lead women to leave STEM careers.
 I applied for a dozen or so jobs in education and industry, but I wasn’t offered any positions.
 Like many other women, I “leaked out” of the STEM pipeline.
 For one year, exactly.
 On October 1, 2021, I officially re-joined Titus Brown’s lab to work on training efforts for the Common Fund Data Ecosystem.
 Since I took a year off, I thought I would write a short post about what I’ve been doing and thinking about this past year.